|Nutritional Guidelines (per serving)|

 If you are adding beans or meat, stir them in and heat before serving.

-Serve and garnish with oil, grated cheese or parsley, as you wish.
+Serve and garnish with olive oil, grated cheese or parsley, if you wish.